Trump Admin Rejects Judges Order To Provide Update On Wrongly Deported Migrant - UrduPoint

 Trump Admin Rejects Judge's Order To Provide Update On Wrongly Deported Migrant

-Washington, (APP - UrduPoint / Pakistan Point News - 12th Apr, 2025) The Trump administration rejected a Federal judge's order to provide by Friday a status update on a wrongly deported Salvadoran migrant's return to the United States, calling the deadline "impracticable" and seeking to delay the hearing.
+Washington, (APP - UrduPoint / Pakistan Point News - 12th Apr, 2025) The Trump administration rejected a Federal judge's order to provide by Friday a status update on a wrongly deported Salvadoran migrant's return to the United States, calling the deadline "impracticable".

 "Foreign affairs cannot operate on judicial timelines, in part because it involves sensitive country-specific considerations wholly inappropriate for judicial review," Trump administration attorneys wrote in a filing.